Skip to main content

 In Gemena and in the north, the sun shines a little more often in the dry winter period than in the rainy summer period.

-In the tropical zone of the southern hemisphere (zone 2), both temperature and rainfall follow a reversed pattern.
+In the tropical zone of the southern hemisphere (zone 2), the rain pattern is reversed compared to the area north of the Equator.

 Kinshasa